Hover over images for detail:

 A plant’s multi-stems emerge from the ground

 Do not attempt to uproot this shrub.
-Simply cut the largest stems a foot or two above the ground, then debark the stumps.
-Scrape off the skin of seedlings for these roots to die as well.
+Simply remove all the secondary branches from the main stem.
+Then debark the stem one or two feet from the ground.
+Scrape off the skin of seedlings or very small plants, using a potato peeler for these roots to die as well.

 Sucker buds from lateral roots